 WHAT CAN BE DONE

-- Write letters and send feedback to your local, provincial & regional governments & senior officials
+Write letters and send feedback to your local, provincial and regional governments and senior officials

 Speak at the council meeting where the city budget is presented